This page will be updated as information on the COVID-19 vaccines is released.

 - Westchester County Center, 198 Central Avenue, White Plains, NY 10606

-If you are 65 years or older, you can receive your shot at a local pharmacy.
+If you are 18 years or older, you can receive your shot at a local pharmacy.
 Click the logo below to be linked to appointments at a pharmacy near you.
 You may need to check back often as appointments will open as vaccines are distributed.
 If your preferred pharmacy offers alerts, it is best to sign up for these to stay informed when vaccine appointments become available.

 Local county health departments are hosting vaccination clinics as well.
-Many counties are only scheduling clinics for the number of vaccines received.
 You’ll want to check back often as vaccine distribution happens on a weekly basis.
 Click your county icon below to be linked to the health department’s vaccine information page.

 The federal government gives states an allotment of vaccines.
 New York then distributes their allotment to vaccination distribution sites across the state.

 Government leaders ask for everyone to have patience with the vaccination process.
-Although vaccine distribution has been ramped up, the number of vaccines available is dwarfed by the number of people eligible to receive the vaccine.
+Although vaccine distribution has been ramped up, the number of vaccines available may still be dwarfed by the number of people who want to receive the vaccine.

 According to SUNY Upstate University Hospital’s Chief of Infectious Disease Dr. Stephen Thomas, normally vaccines prevent infection, sickness, and prevent transmission.
 But COVID-19 vaccine trials have only proven to prevent sickness so far.
 It is still important for people to wear masks, socially distance, and maintain proper hygiene.

-As of December 28, 2020, large-scale (Phase 3) clinical trials are in progress or being planned for three other COVID-19 vaccines in the United States:
+Two other large-scale (Phase 3) clinical trials are in progress or being planned for COVID-19 vaccines in the United States: